ktnlvr/ktnlvr.github.io-deprecated/content/posts/ski-combinators-using-cpp-templates/index.md

 Congrats!
 Your favourite compiled language doubles as a proof assistant!

-## See Also
+## See Also & Acknowledgement

-If you found everything above entertaining, consider learning more using the following links.
+If you found everything above entertaining, consider learning more using the following links, organized in no particular order.
 This all is something I can't specifically cite any of them, but they helped me do my research.

 ((TODO: Add web.archive.org links to everything))

-1. Raymond Smullyan's ["To Mock A Mockingbird"](https://isbnsearch.org/isbn/0192801422).
-A gentle introduction to combinatory logic, presented as a series of recreational puzzles using bird watching metaphors.
 2. A [wonderful post](https://doisinkidney.com/posts/2020-10-17-ski.html) on SKI Combinators by Donnacha Oisín Kidney.
 3. The Y-Combinator on [Computerphile](https://www.youtube.com/watch?v=9T8A89jgeTI&ab_channel=Computerphile) explained by Graham Hutton.
 4. [Combinatorial Ornithology](https://library.wolfram.com/infocenter/MathSource/4862/).
-5. David C. Keenan's ["To Dissect A Mockingbird"](https://dkeenan.com/Lambda/), a deeper description of lot's an lots of combinators.
+5. David C. Keenan's ["To Dissect A Mockingbird"](https://dkeenan.com/Lambda/), a deeper description of lots and lots of combinators.
+6. "New arithmetical operators in the theory of combinators" by W.L. van der Poel, C.E.
+Schaap and G. van der Mey.

+[^comblogic-hs]: [Combinatory Logic](https://wiki.haskell.org/Combinatory_logic) on haskell.org.
 [^nlab-lcalc]: [Lambda Calculus](https://ncatlab.org/nlab/show/lambda-calculus) on nLab.
 [^dependent-T]:[Cppreference](https://en.cppreference.com/w/cpp/language/dependent_name) on dependent types.
 [Dependent Types](https://ncatlab.org/nlab/show/dependent+type+theory) on nLab.
 [^turing-complete-templates]: Oh yes, the templates really are turing complete, [even cppref admits it](https://en.cppreference.com/w/cpp/language/template_metaprogramming).
 [^arity]: Arity is just how many arguments the function expects.
 You already heard in words like "bin**ary**" and "un**ary**".
 [Arity](https://ncatlab.org/nlab/show/arity) on nLab (abstraction warning).
 [^barker-iota]: Chrid Barker's "[Iota and Jot: the simplest language?](https://web.archive.org/web/20091116052048/http://semarch.linguistics.fas.nyu.edu/barker/Iota/)" on wayback machine.
-[^turing-tarpit]: [Turing Tarpit](https://esolangs.org/wiki/Turing_tarpit) as defined by https://esolangs.org.
+[^turing-tarpit]: [Turing Tarpit](https://esolangs.org/wiki/Turing_tarpit) as defined by esolangs.org.
-[^iota-esolang]: [Iota](https://esolangs.org/wiki/Iota), the esoteric programming language on https://esolangs.org.
+[^iota-esolang]: [Iota](https://esolangs.org/wiki/Iota), the esoteric programming language on esolangs.org.
 [^yes-that-y-combinator]: Yes, if you are wondering whether [Y-Combinator](https://ycombinator.com) the website was named after this, yes.
 Yes it was.
+[^mock]: Raymond Smullyan's ["To Mock A Mockingbird"](https://isbnsearch.org/isbn/0192801422).
+A gentle introduction to combinatory logic, presented as a series of recreational puzzles using bird watching metaphors.